rocket-pool/rocketpool-research/Merkle Rewards System/legacy/rewards-calculation-spec-v6.md

-# [DRAFT] Specification for Rewards Calculation
+# Specification for Rewards Calculation

 This document serves as a formal specification for the way that the rewards intervals and the values within are calculated as part of the [Redstone](https://medium.com/rocket-pool/rocket-pool-the-merge-redstone-601d9efd6b4) rewards system.

 ## Version

-This describes **v7** of the rewards calculation ruleset.
+This describes **v6** of the rewards calculation ruleset.

-### Changes since `v6`
+### Changes since `v5`

-The following updates have been made from [v6](./legacy/rewards-calculation-spec-v6.md) of the spec.
+The following updates have been made from [v5](./legacy/rewards-calculation-spec-v5.md) of the spec.

-#### Major Updates

-- A validator's `activation_epoch` is no longer checked during RPL eligibility calculation.
-Minipools that activate *after* the end of the current interval are now entitled to RPL rewards so long as their corresponding validator exists on the Beacon Chain.
-See [Collateral Rewards](#collateral-rewards) for details.

-#### Minor Changes
+#### Changes

-- If there are no nodes eligible for RPL rewards, the node collateral RPL rewards for the interval are now sent to the Protocol DAO.
-See [Collateral Rewards](#collateral-rewards) for details.
-- In the [Time of Eligibility](#time-of-eligibility) section, `startTime` is refined: if the value from `RocketRewardsPool.getClaimIntervalTimeStart()` is `0`, use `RocketTokenRPL.getInflationIntervalStartTime()` instead.
-- In the [Collateral Rewards](#collateral-rewards) and [Oracle DAO Rewards](#oracle-dao-rewards) sections, the "epsilon" value used as an upper bound for errors during sanity checking has changed.
-Instead of the total number of minipools, it is now the higher of the total number of nodes and the total number of minipools.

-#### Clarifications

-- Clarified in [RPL Amounts per Group](#rpl-amounts-per-group) that if the amount of pending RPL rewards is `0`, this block cannot be used for rewards submission and the user should just wait until the next interval rolls over.
+- In the [Calculating Attestation Performance and Minipool Scores](#calculating-attestation-performance-and-minipool-scores) section, the method for determining if a duty is eligible for assessment has been amended.
+Minipools must now be in the `staking` status, and their `statusTime` (the time they entered the `staking` status) must be *before* an attestation duty in order for it to be considered; otherwise, it is ignored.
+  - This is done to properly support consistent rewards calculation for solo staker migrations using the new "rolling records" system that does periodic checkpoints of successful and missing attestations at arbitrary states during the interval.
+- The [Minipool Eligibility](#optional-minipool-eligibility) section is now marked as optional, as the new scoring system will process attestations the same way with or without it.
+- There is a new section called [(Optional) Removing Idle Minipools](#optional-removing-idle-minipools) which clarifies that prior to rewards calculation, minipools with no score (no successful or missing attestations) can be removed from subsequent calculations.
+The Rocket Pool rewards interval files include a "minipool performance" file for the interval, and this simply clarifies that it is not an error if such minipools do not appear in that file.
+- In [Oracle DAO Rewards](#oracle-dao-rewards), Oracle DAO rewards are no longer pro-rated by the node's registration time.
+Instead, they are pro-rated based on the time the node joined the Oracle DAO.

 ---